Griffsano/adsb-logger/README.md

 ## Settings

-All settings, such as the database path and the timeout for treating a flight as unique, are stored in the [settings.ini file](settings.ini).
+All settings, such as the database path and the timeout for treating a flight as unique, are stored in the [settings.ini](settings.ini) file.
 The file can be adjusted by the user as necessary.

 ## Setup / Installation

+### Clone adsb-logger Repository

+1. Clone this repo to a local folder, e.g., `/var/adsb-logger/`
+2. Configure the [settings.ini](settings.ini) file as required, e.g.,
+    ```
+    cd /var/adsb-logger/
+    sudo nano settings.ini
+    ```

+### Variant 1: Run ADS-B Logger in Terminal

+It is suggested to try variant 1 before setting up the service ([variant 2](#variant-2-set-up-ads-b-logger-as-service)) to ensure that the logger is working as intended.

+1. To simply run the ADS-B Logger in your terminal, run the main file:
+    ```
+    python main_noservice.py
+    ```
+2. The ADS-B Logger can be stopped by pressing `CTRL + C`.

+### Variant 2: Set up ADS-B Logger as Service

+1. Create a new user for the service:
+    ```
+    sudo useradd -r -s /bin/false adsb_logger
+    ```

+2. Ensure the new user has write access to this folder:
+    ```
+    sudo chown adsb_logger:adsb_logger adsb-logger --recursive
+    ```

+3. Create new serviced file:
+    ```
+    sudo nano /etc/systemd/system/adsb-logger.service
+    ```

+4. Copy the content of the [adsb-logger.service](adsb-logger.service) file,and modify the service settings as required (e.g., paths).
+    The `python3 -u` is for the unbuffered Python mode to immediately show printouts in the journal log.
+    The environment `PYTHONUNBUFFERED=1` is redundant to the `-u` argument.

+5. Enable and start the new service:
+    ```
+    sudo systemctl daemon-reload
+    sudo systemctl enable --now adsb-logger.service
+    sudo systemctl start --now adsb-logger.service
+    ```

+6. Access the log files via `journalctl`:
+    ```
+    sudo journalctl -u adsb-logger.service -f
+    ```

 ### Optional: Additional Information in aircraft.json